haxsaw/hikaru/docs/installation-quickstart.rst

     print(get_yaml(p))

-The output YAML will start with a 'start of document' marker (---) and then the YAML for the hikaru objects will be printed.
+The output YAML will start with a 'start of document' marker (---) and then the YAML for the Hikaru objects will be printed.

-To generate hikaru Python source from hikaru Python objects:
+To generate Hikaru Python source from Hikaru Python objects:
 ============================================================

-If you want to convert your Kubernetes YAML to actual hikaru Python source code, use the ``get_python_source()`` function:
+If you want to convert your Kubernetes YAML to actual Hikaru Python source code, use the ``get_python_source()`` function:

 .. code:: python